yusufemircomert/Basarsoft-Intern/README.md

 ---

 ## Features
 **CRUD Operations with WKT Geometries using OpenLayers:** Utilize the OpenLayers library for performing CRUD (Create, Read, Update, Delete) operations with geometries in WKT (Well-Known Text) format.
+Easily manage spatial data and interact with various geometry types directly on the map.

+**Pop-Up's:** Display detailed information about geometries in customizable pop-ups, including options to update or delete the data, and additional features like coordinate display and naming.

+**Querying Geometries:** View all added geometries in a searchable table format.
+The search bar allows you to quickly filter and find specific geometries, while action buttons such as Update, Delete, and Show enable you to modify or visualize the selected geometry on the map.

+**SQL Table:** Keep your spatial data safe by storing it in PostgreSQL.
+This ensures that all geometry and attribute information is securely saved and can be retrieved or modified later, providing data persistence and reliability.

 **Night Mode:** A night mode feature that reduces eye strain for users.